 Download our app on your phone and you will be able to check Rob Rains’ daily Jupiter Minute and “Postcard from Camp” where he reaps what happened every day at Spring Training.
 It’s easy, go to the Google or Apple Store and look for STL Sports Page by Rob Rains.
 It’s free and makes it so easy to find all of our Cardinals coverage.

-We will also be tweeting (or is it called X-ing) both from @RobRains and @STLSportsPage.
+We will also be tweeting (or X-ing) both from @RobRains and @STLSportsPage.
 Be sure you are following both Twitter handles as Rob Rains provides news about the Cardinals and @STLSportsPage provides photos and information of general interest to Cardinals fans.

 Spring Training Gear from Fanatics: CLICK HERE.